Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Literature review

-From a methodological perspective, an increasing number of studies use game-theoretic formulations to capture competition between multiple storage entities.
+From a methodological perspective, an increasing number of studies adopt game-theoretic formulations to capture competition among multiple storage entities.
 In \cite{zhao2022strategic}, players compete first on investment decisions related to power capacity and storage size, and then on arbitrage revenue generation over a multi-year horizon in the Californian market.
-They demonstrate that the relative efficiency of storage players plays a critical role in shaping their market power.
+They demonstrate that the relative efficiency of storage operators plays a critical role in shaping their market power.
 Similar findings are reported in \cite{10Cournot}, which models a game between multiple storage operators, who maximize their individual profits, and a market operator aiming to maximize social welfare in a multi-node setting.
-They show that while the inclusion of storage improves social welfare, competitive bidding prevents the system from reaching the socially optimal outcome \citep{nasrolahpour2016bidding}.
-A Cournot oligopoly game involving multiple generators, including storage players, competing to meet electricity demand, is modeled in \cite{zhang2020cournot}. \cite{zhang2020cournot} formulate a Cournot oligopoly model with storage, wind, PV, and thermal units that incorporates uncertainty penalty costs and compute a unique Nash equilibrium using a Newton‐based optimal generation plan algorithm. \cite{motalleb2017non} propose a game‐theoretic market framework in which demand response aggregators compete to sell energy from consumer storage, deriving optimal bidding strategies under incomplete information and varying market conditions.
+The authors show that although the inclusion of storage improves social welfare, competitive bidding prevents the system from reaching the socially optimal outcome \cite{nasrolahpour2016bidding}.
+A Cournot oligopoly game involving multiple generators, including storage players, competing to meet electricity demand, is modeled in \cite{zhang2020cournot}.
+That study formulates a Cournot oligopoly model with storage, wind, PV, and thermal units that incorporates uncertainty penalty costs and computes a unique Nash equilibrium using a Newton-based optimal generation plan algorithm. \cite{motalleb2017non} propose a game-theoretic market framework in which demand-response aggregators compete to sell energy from consumer storage, deriving optimal bidding strategies under incomplete information and varying market conditions.
+Relative to the literature discussed above, this game-theoretic stream shifts attention from optimal storage use under uncertainty to strategic behavior, endogenous price formation, and welfare under decentralized ownership.